cerner/smart-on-fhir-tutorial/source/index.html.md

 ## Patient App

 Unlike the EHR app launch flow above, a standalone app does not need to be launched by an EHR or a patient portal.
 Cerner currently supports the special "launch/patient" scope that can be used during a standalone launch to request that the user must select a patient during authorization.
 However, this scope is currently only supported for patient launches.
-If you do a standalone launch for provider, your application will be responsible for presenting a patient search in order for a provider  to select a chart.
+If you do a standalone launch for provider, your application will be responsible for presenting a patient search in order for a provider to select a patient's chart.
 You can learn more about the standalone launch at [SMART Health IT site](http://docs.smarthealthit.org/authorization/).

 There are a few minor differences: